Safeguarding Children & Young People

 - Our staff and volunteers must comply with the YMCA Code of Conduct, which provides guidelines for appropriate behaviour when working with children and young people.

 - All staff and volunteers must complete the Australian Childhood Foundation’s Safeguarding Children and Young People training course.

 - Our staff and volunteers must comply with external mandatory reporting requirements, and with our Incident Management and Reporting Procedures.

 - Each of our centres and services participates in annual auditing and monitoring processes, to ensure compliance with the SCYP Policy and procedure.

 Importantly, we know that it takes more than just great policies and procedures to keep children safe.
-We have partnered with the Australian Childhood Foundation (ACF) to continually improve our child protection processes, systems and monitoring programs.
+We have been independently reviewed by the Australian Childhood Foundation (ACF) to continually improve our child protection processes, systems and monitoring programs.

 The YMCA of Bundaberg Inc has received accreditation from the Australian Childhood Foundation for meeting the following seven key safeguarding standards:

 - Commitment to safeguarding children

 - Recruitment and screening